opensciencegrid/user-school-2019/docs/materials/day2/part3-ex4-prepackaged.md

     !!! note
         The `/` in the `transfer_input_files` line indicates that we are transferring the *contents* of that directory (which in this case, is what we want), rather than the directory itself.

-1. We also need to add a requirement to ensure that the job will run on a Linux system.
-This can be done with the line:

-        :::file
-        requirements = (OpSys == "LINUX")

 1. Submit the job with `condor_submit`.

 1. Once the job completes, it should produce a `results.txt` file.